sengsgx/sengsgx/README.md

 $./build_bench_progs.bash

 ####iPerf3
-The demo script expects an iPerf3 server listening on 192.168.178.45 (at the host):
+The test script expects an iPerf3 server listening on 192.168.178.45 (at the host):
 $sudo apt install iperf3
 $iperf3 --server --bind 192.168.178.45